Lynnesbian/OCRbot/README.md

 python3

-install the requirements with `sudo pip3 install -r requirements`
+install the requirements with `sudo pip3 install -r requirements.txt`

 make a bot (probably on bots in space) and follow the target accounts